silverstripe/silverstripe-graphql/README.md

 GraphQL is used through a single route which defaults to `/graphql`.
 You need to define *Types* and *Queries* to expose your data via this endpoint.

+## Examples

+Code examples can be found in the `examples/` folder (built out from the configuration docs below).

 ## Configuration

 ### Define Types